Chiang Wei-shui: Biography

+Early life and education

 Chiang was born in Yilan during the Qing Dynasty rule.
 At the age of 10 he began to study with a Confucian scholar (張鏡光).
 In 1915 he graduated from the Taiwan Medical College (now the National Taiwan University College of Medicine).
 Around 1919 he married Chen Tian.
+He established the Taian Hospital (大安醫院) in Daitōtei, a district in today's Taipei and he also called on other intellectuals to come to the hospital and hold joint lectures.

 He founded the Taian Hospital (大安醫院) in Daitōtei, a district in modern-day Taipei, and invited fellow intellectuals to the hospital to discuss contemporary affairs.
+Before he established the hospital, he worked shortly as a surgical assistant at Yilan Hospital.

+Political activism

 In 1920 he began participating in the movement to found the Taiwan Assembly.
 In 1921 he helped found the Taiwan Cultural Association.
+While the Taiwanese Cultural Association was active in promoting lectures, publications, and other cultural activities, Chiang was one of its central figures.
+This was during Japanese colonial rule.
 He was imprisoned for four months in 1923 and again in 1925 for his opposition to the Japanese colonial government.
 During this time, Chen Tian would lecture in his stead, continuing the promotion of his ideas.
 In total, Chiang was imprisoned twelve times.

 In 1927, the Taiwan Cultural Association split because of an internal ideological division between rightists and leftists.
 Chiang went on to help found the Taiwanese People's Party on a platform of unity.
 The Taiwan People's Party was the first legal party to be founded in Taiwan.
 Chiang was also involved with the League of Taiwanese Laborers and the Taiwan Peasant's Union.
 He came under criticism from rightists in the government.
 When Chhoà Pôe-hóe, Ia̍p Êng-cheng and others prepared for the formation of the Taiwanese Alliance for Home Rule, Chiang expelled them.
 The Taiwan People's Party contacted the League of Nations several times to protest Japanese issuance of special permits for opium sale as well as the Musha Incident.
+All of these were happening during the Japanese colonial period.
+People’s political movements, their cultural and linguistic promotion, and the struggle of identity were all combined with anti-colonial resistance.

+The Taiwanese People's Party's political philosophy was the Three Principles of the People, but Hsieh Chun-mu and others pushed for a revolutionary line.
+Recent scholarship, however, suggests a stronger connection between Chiang's activism and the international Marxist and leftist movements of his time, particularly the influences of Lenin.